kando-menu/kando/docs/configuring.md

 ## The Configuration Files

+All configuration is stored in **two configuration files** JSON files which you can also edit manually.
-For now, Kando uses **two configuration files**. `config.json` stores the general configuration of the application and `menus.json` stores the configuration of the individual menus.
+`config.json` stores the general configuration of the application and `menus.json` stores the configuration of the individual menus.
 Depending on your platform, the configuration files are located in different directories:

 * <img height="14" width="26" src="https://cdn.simpleicons.org/windows" /> Windows: `%appdata%\kando\`